 51. Play a round at Pole Creek.
 Hit the links at this nationally ranked Golf Course in the heart of the Fraser Valley.

 53. Shop curated vintage and original designs at Lavender Elephant.
 One-of-a-kind vintage selections, handmade designs, and creative workshops await in this environmentally-conscious design house in downtown Winter Park.

 54. Try local spirits at Idlewild Distillery.
 Get a peek at the on-site distilling process and then sit back for masterfully crafted cocktails.

-55. Enjoy sweets & Coffee at STOKED Meeting House.
-Grab a cappuccino (served with M&Ms) and browse a huge variety of candies at this intimate coffee and candy shop.
+55. Enjoy sweets & Coffee at Moon Frog Coffee Shop.
+Grab a cappuccino (served with M&Ms) and kick back among dozens of colorful plant pots in this intimate coffee shop.